Isar: Geography

 The Isar river drains a substantial part of the Bavarian Alps and parts of the Karwendel mountains.

 Apart from the larger tributaries of Loisach and Amper, many smaller rivers flow into the Isar.
 The drainage basin contains some 9,000 square kilometers (roughly 3,500 square miles).
 During the winter, most of the precipitation in the Alps turns into snow.
 The snowmelt can result in an increased water flow down the Isar rivers during the spring meltdown.
 It has an average discharge at the mouth of 174 m^{3}/s.

-The official source of the Isar is located in the Hinterau valley east of the village Scharnitz in the Karwendel mountains at a height of 1160m above sea level.
+The official source of the Isar is located in the Hinterau valley east of the village Scharnitz in the Karwendel mountains at 1160m above sea level.
 The Lavatschbach is the Isar's longest headstream.
 A further source for the young Isar is the Birkkarbach, which has its sources in the Birkkarspitze mountain.

 The Isar enters Upper Bavaria after c.
 22 km just north of Scharnitz and the Isar is dammed for the first time between Mittenwald and Krün.
 Some of the Isar waters are channeled via the Rißbach into the Walchensee, the Rißbach flow direction having been reversed.
 The Isar water flows into the giant downpipes of the Walchensee Hydroelectric Power Station.
 200 metres lower, the Walchensee Hydroelectric Power Station releases water into the Kochelsee.
 From here, it flows into the river Loisach, Isar's second most important tributary.

 Not far down the Isar river is a large reservoir called Sylvensteinsee, created between 1954 and 1959 to make more energy generation possible and also to avoid flooding.
 It is located some 12 km south of Lenggries.
 It has prevented the flooding of Munich, for example in 1979, 1999, and most recently in 2005.
 At Bad Tölz, the Isar leaves the Bavarian Alps.
 Bad Tölz marks the river's transit from its upper to its middle course.

 The Isar river flows through a sub-alpine, glacial morainic landscape towards Wolfratshausen.
 Just north of the town the Loisach flows into the Isar.
 The Isar continues on to and through the Munich gravel plain which ends within the city limits of Munich.
 Further downstream, the river passes Freising, then the Amper flows into the Isar, its most important tributary, at Moosburg.
 This is where the lower course of the Isar river begins.

 Passing Landshut, the river makes its way through the Tertiary Hills of Lower Bavaria all the way into the Danube river.
 The Isar river descends some 848m to flow into the Danube, about five kilometres away from Deggendorf.